GIScience/oshdb/config/ide/IDE-Settings.md

 # Setting up your IDE
 This link-list explains how to set up your IDE to use the designated code-style.
-For more information see the general [guidelines](https://confluence.gistools.geog.uni-heidelberg.de/display/oshdb/Contributing)!

 Unfortunately the [EditorConfig](http://editorconfig.org)-Project is not yet sophisticated enough.
 So here is an explanation of each major IDE.
 The files are taken from [this repository](https://github.com/google/styleguide) and should be updated once in a while!
 Note that this only guarantees the right formatting for .java-code.
 See the codestyle-specifications for other languages.